Australians of all ages lose tens of millions of dollars every year as a result online romance scams.

 About dating and romance scams

 Scammers often create fake online profiles, either by using a false name, or another person’s identity.
+They will reach out to you online and pretend to be a potential romantic partner.

 - money